citizennet/autorm/README.markdown

 # AutORM, fork of Autumn, a Python ORM

 This is a derivative project of Autumn [Autumn](http://github.com/JaredKuolt/autumn/tree).
-It adds a few features: Fields (e.g. type converters, validation), a few Django conventions (e.g. Model.objects.*), table creation from models, and ...
+It adds a few features: Fields (e.g. type converters, validation), query condition modifiers (less than, etc.), a few Django conventions (e.g. Model.objects.*), table creation from models, and ...
 TBD.
 Why Yet-[Yet Another Python ORM](http://superjared.com/entry/yet-another-python-orm/)?
 For the same reasons Jared Kuolt built the original Autumn ORM, but my use cases and preferences are slightly different.
 I built my own system for use with sqlite that had much in common with Autumn, and a number of other features I needed, but ran into threading issues, so I merged the two projects as AutORM.
 Many thanks to him for the seed.

 ## What is Autumn (and by extension, AutORM)?